ostatni5/PlaneVisualisation-/README.md

 # PlaneVisualisation-
-3D visualisation of plane was made with BabylonJS and TypeScript.
+3D visualisation of plane was made using BabylonJS and TypeScript.